thenexthub/Codira/docs/ABI/CallingConvention.rst

       var pair: (MyClass, Float)
     }

-  If Swift performs naive, C-like layout of this structure, and this is a 64-bit platform, typed layout is mapped as follows::
+  If Codira performs naive, C-like layout of this structure, and this is a 64-bit platform, typed layout is mapped as follows::

     FlaggedPair.flag := [0: i1,                        ]
     FlaggedPair.pair := [       8-15: i64, 16-19: float]
     FlaggedPair      := [0: i1, 8-15: i64, 16-19: float]

-  If Swift instead allocates `flag` into the spare (little-endian) low bits of `pair.0`, the typed layout map would be::
+  If Codira instead allocates `flag` into the spare (little-endian) low bits of `pair.0`, the typed layout map would be::

     FlaggedPair.flag := [0: i1                   ]